bscothern/ConfigArgumentParser/README.md

 The type that enables the use of config files is `ConfigExecutable<RootCommand>`.
 The `RootCommand` is your executable command type that you would normally call `RootCommand.main()` on.
-With your `ConfigExecutable` you can then build up your command and customize how the config file is interpreted or what flags are used to supply a config file as needed.
+With your `ConfigExecutable` you can then build up your command and customize how the config file is interpreted or what options are used to supply a config file as needed.

 ### The simple case
 In the most simple case this is all you need: